 across the globe, from Israel to Australia, but California's

-Red Abalone one of the most rare and delicious of its
+Red Abalone one of the most delicious of its

 are currently 15 abalone farms on the coast of California.

 The oldest and largest in the United States is The Abalone

 Farm, Inc., located in the Central Coast beach town of Cayucos.

 Founded in 1968 by a group of abalone enthusiasts, the privately

 held Abalone Farm tightly controls the entire four-year production

 cycle of the California Red Abalone, which is marketed under

 The four-year cycle of abalone production begins with